 He shrugged and gave her a defensive look.
 "I'm just trying not to go to Azkaban."

 The headmistress seemed pleased with his answer and she gestured toward two wooden doors and a conjoining bathroom between.
 Malfoy looked into the one with 'Head Boy' burned into the door.
 He wrinkled his nose.
 Even the bedding was purple.
-No matter, as soon as he was settled in, he'd magic them to another color—any other color.
+No matter, as soon as he was settled in, he would magic them to another color.